fastnear/intents-terminal-explorer/README.md

   --no-default-features --features egui-web -- -D warnings
 ```

 These commands rely on the pinned Rust 1.89.0 toolchain and `Cargo.lock`.
-Network access to crates.io (or a local mirror) is required the first time you build so the dependencies can be cached.
-Subsequent builds succeed offline as long as the cache persists.
+Run the prerequisite `cargo fetch` commands above while
+you have network access so the dependencies are cached; afterwards the builds (and `CARGO_NET_OFFLINE=true` spot-checks) succeed
+without hitting crates.io.

 ## Troubleshooting